janparaniak/add_dns/README.md

 ## Expanding Functionality to Other Accounts

 No code changes are required.
-To add a new account:
+Three steps required to add a new account:

-12. **Create the IAM Role in the Target Account:**
+1. **Create the IAM Role in the Target Account:**

     - In the target account, got to IAM --> Roles and create an IAM role (`DNSManager`)
     - Set the trusted entity type to **AWS account**, choose "Another AWS account" and specify Lambda’s account ID (899084202472).
 Click "Next"